Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 #### Ratings considered explanation

-Considering every reviews was too much time consuming for the graph creation in order to be used in the code, so we created a binary graph with the whole DB and we then binarized it.
+Considering every review was too much time consuming for the graph creation in order to be used in the code, so we created a binary graph with the whole DB and we then binarized it.

 Nevertheless, in order to recreate the graph in a more acceptable time, we chosen to consider only `10` to `50` first ratings per user, and the results were quite similar.